alSheiye5h/5_days_orga_project/README.md

 ---

-Is a humble website that represent our project which is shooting services, where we took orders then we meet the client after he made or he took an appointement.
+It's a humble website that represent our project which is shooting services, where we took orders then we meet the client after he made or he took an appointement.

 I focus more on the front-end to maximize the attraction of visitors. the backend wich has a single end-point which is the one of the orders /order.